luiscpribeiro/pokemon-js-app/README.md

-Future Pokedex App in JS
+Pokedex App using jQuery and Bootstrap

-Check https://pokedex.org/ for pokémon information
+Loads the first 150 pokemon information from an external API.